 After handpicking at the peak of ripeness, extended maceration (up to 15 days) and natural fermentation give this wine its rich color and mouthfeel, freshness on the nose, and red berry fruit and structure in the mouth.

 Recipes and print-quality photography are available for reprint upon request.
-For media inquires, comments, or questions, please click here to email Mary Anne Sullivan, Director of Public Relations (European Portfolio), Terlato Wines International.
+For media inquires, comments, or questions, please click here to email Mary Anne Sullivan, Vice President of Communications (International Portfolio), Terlato Wines International.